ocaml-flambda/flambda-backend/jane/doc/extensions/unboxed-types/index.md

   `-extension-universe alpha` is set, it is displayed as `any`.
   Additionally, `any` jkind annotations are interpreted as `any_non_null` for backwards compatibility for definitions using arrays.

+The type system also supports one *composite* layout: unboxed products:
+* `l1 & l2 & ... & lk` is the layout of unboxed products where the first element
+  of the project has layout `l1`, the second has layout `l2`, and so on.

 Over time, we'll be adding more layouts here.